The following is a list of Endowed Scholarships that are assigned based on the Financial Aid form received with the Admission application.

 Barbara Otis - international students.

 Joshua Peterson Memorial - deserving students with demonstrated financial need.

 Racial and Ethnic Students - racial/ethnic minority students with demonstrated financial need.

 Fleet and Laura Reeves - needy student from western North Carolina.

-Verne and Dorothea Rhoades - need, with preference to students from Buncombe County, North Carolina, or Western North Carolina.
+Verne Rhoades - worthy, hard-working students from Buncombe County, North Carolina, only.

-Ada Rice and Beatrice Rice Wells Memorial - need with preference to descendants or relatives of those who attended Asheville Normal and Teachers College.
+Ada Rice and Beatrice Rice Wells - preference to descendants or relatives of those who attended Asheville Normal and Teachers' College.

 Dick and Julia Richards - international students.

 Lunsford Richardson - international students.

 George and Charlie Ruth Ross - student from east Tennessee; from the Tallahassee, Florida area; from the Tampa Bay, Florida area; or from northwestern Georgia (Dalton, Chasworth, or Ellijay counties).